 Faculty-Led Programs (FLP) are overseas SJSU courses taught by SJSU faculty from the College of Applied Sciences and Arts.
-FLP courses range from 3-6 units and are typically 3 weeks in length during the summer session.
+FLP courses range from 3-6 units and are typically 2-3 weeks in length during the summer or winter session.
 These popular courses are the best ways to earn SJSU academic credit and gain international experience.
 Some FLP courses meet general education requirements.

 What programs are offered?

-Currently, courses from Mass Communication, Recreation, Global Studies, Nursing, Occupational Therapy and Social Work are offered.
+Currently, courses from Mass Communication, Recreation, Global Studies, Nursing, Nutrition, Occupational Therapy, Social Work, Kinesiology and Justice Studies are offered.
 Please see list for details and contact information.